tidev/webpack-plugin-babel/README.md

 New Titanium projects created with one of the Webpack project templates will already include this file.

+> 💡 **TIP:** In case you want to use another preset, we highly recommend to include [babel-plugin-transform-titanium](https://github.com/appcelerator/babel-plugin-transform-titanium) to inline various static values, which help to strip away dead code.

 ## Webpack configuration

 This plugin will add/modify the following Webpack options: